CU-SRL/docs/src/avionics/hardware/designprocess.md

 Here is a list of things that might be a part of this step (currently all I can think of off of the top of my head, potentially a lot that can be added here):

--Napkin drawings of the board and block diagrams
+- Napkin drawings of the board and block diagrams

--Power budget
+- Power budget

--Link budget (this is RF territory, just throwing it out there)
+- Link budget (this is RF territory, just throwing it out there)

--Circuit simulation (LT Spice)
+- Circuit simulation (LT Spice)

--Interface control document
+- Interface control document

--Efficiency calculations (maybe best done as a MATLAB script)
+- Efficiency calculations (maybe best done as a MATLAB script)

 ## Phase 3: The Fun Part!
 Design Time!